nea89o/shelter-plugins/message-keeper/README.md

 # Message Keeper Arounder
 > **Note:** You are on a plugin page, probably by clicking one of the plugin links.
-You need to copy the link address and paste it into the shelter settings.\n
+You need to copy the link address and paste it into the shelter settings.

 Install url: `https://nea89o.github.io/shelter-plugins/message-keeper`